AndrewRadev/dsf.vim/README.md

 nmap dsf <Plug>DsfDelete
 nmap csf <Plug>DsfChange

+nmap dsnf <Plug>DsfNextDelete

 omap af <Plug>DsfTextObjectA
 xmap af <Plug>DsfTextObjectA
 omap if <Plug>DsfTextObjectI
 xmap if <Plug>DsfTextObjectI
 ```

-Change any of the left-hand sides of the `map` calls to whatever you'd like.
+Change any of the left-hand sides of the `map` calls to whatever you'd like, or remove lines to leave them unset.

 For additional settings, check the full documentation with [`:help dsf-settings`](https://github.com/AndrewRadev/dsf.vim/blob/master/doc/dsf.txt).